ishaanp04/randomideas-app/readme.md

 | /api/ideas/:id | Delete idea    | DELETE | username                |

 When updating or deleting, the username must match the username of the idea creator.

+The app pulls the username from local storage of the client for the above functionality to mimic authorization.